derkjerns/gifster/README.md

 TODO:
-- Look at replacing bookmark prompt with GUI, or removing it all together.
 - Create a real logo / icon to replace the placeholder.
-- Change fields for link storage (id: url, instead of url: name?)
 - Avoid sending message every time you add bookmark?

 //////////////////////